 How and when should I schedule my first appointment?

 Please call our office at (608) 729-6300 as soon as possible to schedule your “First OB” visit.
-We generally try to see you between 6 and 8 weeks from the start of your last period.
+We generally try to see you around 8 weeks from the start of your last period.
 (Obstetrics tradition is odd, in that everything is calculated from the start of your last menstrual period, even though you generally don’t conceive until 2 weeks after that; you get credit for two weeks when you’re not even pregnant yet!)
 Your due date will be calculated and confirmed after reviewing your history and performing an ultrasound using an internal (vaginal) probe that will get a very good picture of your developing baby.
 Ultrasounds done very early in pregnancy are extremely accurate in determining or confirming the age of the pregnancy, and we feel it is very important to try to clarify this at your first visit.
 A normal due date is 40 weeks from the first day of the last menstrual period (or, 38 weeks after conception.)
 To calculate an estimated due date: www.mayoclinic.com

 What are common early pregnancy symptoms?